-- IMPORTANT: The labels described in this section are on the bottom of the computer. - Service label-Provides important information to identify your computer.
+- IMPORTANT: Check the following locations for the labels described in this section: the bottom of the computer, inside the battery bay, under the service door, or on the back of the display. - Service label-Provides important information to identify your computer.
 When contacting support, you will probably be asked for the serial number, and possibly for the product number or the model number.
 Locate these numbers before you contact support.